MartaKliuchnik/alias-game/README.md

   invalidating the refresh token, and optionally clearing any session data.
   After logging out, the user must authenticate again to access protected resources.
-- Authentication: Requires the user to provide a valid access token in the request headers to authorize the logout operation.
+- Authentication: This endpoint requires the user to be authenticated with a valid access token.

 **Request Body**